 Your business will need to obtain the appropriate sales and use tax licenses or permits if it does an activity governed by the state agency.

 For example, businesses that sell alcoholic beverages or perform transportation and logistics must obtain necessary licenses and permits from the Oklahoma State Tax Commission.

 Depending on your location and industry or customers you serve, you can obtain a local business license from the local county or city clerk’s office.

 Professional Business License

-The professional business license requires businesses that require special training or education, e.g., Doctors, Lawyers, Architects, etc.
+The professional business license is required for businesses that require special training or education, e.g., Doctors, Lawyers, Architects, etc.